Ykaplan1/DSC510_Final_Project_Weather_Python_Program_Winter_2018/README.md

 # Summary of Skills
-I used the pyhton environment to develop an application.
+I used the python environment to develop an application.
 I also used the open weather map API to connect with my python application to retrieve weather information.